Security-Onion-Solutions/securityonion-docs/jupyter.rst

 **Create Jupyter User**

 As a best practice, we'll want to create a dedicated Jupyter notebook user inside of Kibana that will only have read-only access to the data inside of Elasticsearch.
-To accomplish this, we'll navigate inside of Kibana to Stack Management -> Users, and create the user there with the appropriate permissions:
+In Kibana, navigate to Stack Management -> Users and create the user with appropriate permissions:

 .. image:: https://user-images.githubusercontent.com/16829864/144250356-ed1ccfd7-d312-48e1-875d-92c9717b4145.png
   :target:  https://user-images.githubusercontent.com/16829864/144250356-ed1ccfd7-d312-48e1-875d-92c9717b4145.png